jamesesguerra/diy-cloud-book/src/chapter-3/choosing-software.md

 - **Ubuntu:** Built on Debian but geared toward user-friendliness.
 It comes with newer software, better hardware support out of the box, and huge amounts of community documentation.
 If you’re new to Linux or just want something that “just works,” Ubuntu is hard to beat.

 Throughout this book, assume that we're working with a Debian/Ubuntu system.
-This is because the Linux distro I installed on my mini PC is [Linux Mint](https://linuxmint.com/), another beginner-friendly distro based on Ubuntu.
+This is because the most servers and tutorials use some Debian-based distro, and the Linux distro I installed on my mini PC is [Linux Mint](https://linuxmint.com/), another beginner-friendly distro built on Ubuntu.
+If your distro is based on RHEL, you can always look up the equivalent commands / guides, especially since package management and GPG key handling differ.

 ### Alternatives (for Advanced Users)